Learn What Is a “Dry Drunk”?

 How Is Dry Drunk Syndrome Treated?

-DBT helps you accept strong emotions, navigate their effects, and learn tools for interpersonal communication.
-This therapy targets the emotions of dry drunk syndrome and the strong feelings that may have led to substance use in the first place.
-DBT usually takes place in a group setting with a classroom-like structure.
-You’ll learn new skills, accept your emotions, and explore ways to better yourself.
+DBT helps you manage intense emotions, reduce impulsive reactions, and learn communication skills.
+This therapy can support the emotions linked to dry drunk syndrome and the feelings that may have contributed to substance use.
+DBT often happens in a group setting with skills practice.
+You can learn new tools, accept your emotions, and explore ways to grow.3,5

 Holistic Therapies